1ynxy/mesh-net/README.md

 - Client sends UUID directly to host so it can associate the socket number with the UUID

 In this way every user in the network has knowledge of the new connection, their UUID, and which host they are connected to.
 The UUID generated by the new client is valid, as they have the whole network image to base it off of.
 Both the host and the child have associated the correct socket numbers with the correct UUIDs so that they may direct messages correctly and identify received packet sources.

-### ip address grepping

-To find a device's IP address is not simple as a device might have multiple addresses depending on the hardware available.
-Simply looping through all internet enabled hardware modules and picking the most likely address is not a reliable method.
-This method will also only return the device's local IP address at best, which is only useful if connecting from inside the local network.

-The most reliable method of finding the IP address of a machine involves connecting to another device, preferably outside of the local network, and asking it what IP address the device connected from.
-In a normal host-clients structured network the host can be used to figure out the address, but in a mesh network there might not always be a host device.
-In order to make each client as independent as possible it would be preferable if they could connect to a third party service in order to determine their own IP addresses.
-A service such as Amazon Cloud or Google Search is very unlikely to go down anytime soon, which is good for ensuring the lifetime of the product.
-If longevity is the target, though, the best option might be to instead delegate IP address handling to the writer of the tool that utilises this library.
-If the IP address of the current device could be passed in when the server instance is created it would allow the user to pick a more up-to-date service or alternate method for finding addresses.

-One final method that can be used is to have new peers communicate which IP address they used to connect to the network, associating the host peer with the given address.
-This might not be reliable as if the new peer connected over the local network with a local IP address the network will associate the local address with the host, which is not ideal.
-One upside to this method is that you know for sure that the address is correct in some way, as the peer managed to connect using it.

 ### reconnect events